 Good Old-Fashioned Bribery

 Bribery is a useful tool if you are trying to coax a cat into liking someone or something.
 If you have a member of the household who the cat is afraid of, let that person be the one to offer the cat his meals.
 When trying to get a cat relaxed in a new environment, bring along the treats he finds most irresistible.
 Tasty treats can be a swift way to alter a cat’s mindset.
 For those felines who are not strongly food-motivated, toys are a handy alternative.
 This is particularly useful for when you have guests coming over who you would like your cat to become accustomed to.
-Give your guests one of your cat’s favourite toys and encourage them to teasingly play with it.
+Give your guests one of your cat’s favorite toys and encourage them to teasingly play with it.
 Hopefully, soon your cat will creep out from his hiding place to attack the fake mouse, string, or other beloved source of entertainment.

 For cats with extreme fearfulness, there is also the last resort of anti-anxiety medication.
 Sometimes, whether it be the personality of the cat or his problematic history, there’s not much you can do to soothe him.
 If you’ve done everything you can and still your cat is living in constant apprehension, talk to your vet about medication options.